Find Trade Colleges

 • Electricity Trading Analyst

-In the United States, there were 983,000 jobs for Energy Broker in 2016.
+There were about 983,000 jobs for Energy Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 94,900 new jobs for Energy Broker by 2026.
-The BLS estimates 131,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 131,000 job openings in this field each year.

 undefined